spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 ## Skateboard pressure test

 Another stage was to perform skateboard pressure test simulation.
 It allowed to check the strength of the skateboard under the static loading.
+That is also a stage when the real geometry was introduced.
+I remember that it took me a while till I figured out how to model it.
+Luckily, since that time, the 3D scanning technology has evolved significantly.
+Thanks to that and (name of the guy) from GrabCAD, who scanned the skateboard, I can use it for the purpose of this blog.

+{% capture imagesrc %}00_skate/Skateboard.jpg{% endcapture %}
+{% capture imagetitle %}Results comparison{% endcapture %}
+<a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
+{: .center-image }

+<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WigglyHardtofindBlackpanther' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-That is also a stage when real geometry was introduced.
-When writing thesis I found some data from physical experiments which seems not to be available anymore (<a href="link">link</a>).
+When writing the thesis, I found some data from physical experiments which seem not to be available anymore (<a href="link">link</a>).
 Fortunately, I saved a laboratory test photo and the original results (<a href="link">here</a>).
+The author performed strength tests of four decks, however he didn't state what kind of skateboards he had used.
+As a result of that, I had to assumed that my composite structure is the same as his.

 {% capture imagesrc %}00_skate/LabTest_photo.jpg{% endcapture %}
 {% capture imagetitle %}Testing station{% endcapture %}
 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

-<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WigglyHardtofindBlackpanther' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 {% capture imagesrc %}00_skate/LaboratoryPlot.png{% endcapture %}
 {% capture imagetitle %}Abaqus results{% endcapture %}
 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+Despite few assumptions made at the beginning of the simulation, it can be seen that results from the real and the numerical tests are pretty close for deck with 9 plies.
+It also shows how valuable for engineering composites can be.
+Small change in the structure has huge impact on the strength, but it has very little impact on weight of deck.
+I went even further and checked what happens if I use an elastic-plastic material properties.
+In other words, I tried to use material model which should give more accurate results, but it is harder for software to obtain them.
+As presented below, the new material model fits better to real test.

 {% capture imagesrc %}00_skate/LaboratoryPlot_plasticity.png{% endcapture %}
 {% capture imagetitle %}Results comparison{% endcapture %}